RamiAil/selenium-ide-edited-lite/README.md

 * Has automatic installer

 The Automatic installing scripts are "run.sh" and "run2.sh" and can be found in this repository.
-After cloning this repository just run the "run.sh"/"run2.sh" and you should get:
+After cloning this repository just run the "run.sh" or "run2.sh" and you should get:
 1- Mozilla Firefox ESR version 52.1.2 is downloaded and unzipped in the working directory 2- The Selenium IDE add-on is installed in Firefox
 3- The "TestREx Formatter" is installed as a plugin in the Selenium IDE add-on